How Teachers Make a Difference

-Maybe your love of poetry was inspired by your first grade teacher reading Shel Silverstein's Where the Sidewalk Ends.
+Maybe your love of poetry was inspired by your first-grade teacher reading Shel Silverstein's Where the Sidewalk Ends.
 Or perhaps you became an engineer because of that cool experiment in your fifth-grade science class.
-So often it is teachers who provide that initial inspiration that becomes a lifelong passion.
+So often it is teachers who provide that initial inspiration that develops into a lifelong passion.

 4. Realizing Student Potential

 For some kids, school work just seems to come easily.
 And while there's undeniably a genetic component to succeeding in school, a study published recently in Science reminds us that it takes a teacher to help us realize that potential.
 Researchers studying twins found that genetics do account for as much as 82% of the variability in children's reading skills.
 But children who received more effective instruction (from a teacher, of course) were much more likely to develop at their 'optimal trajectory.'
 The lesson here?
 Nature needs a little help from nurture, and teachers are there to fill that role.

 When you ask kids who their role models are, they're likely to name movie stars or famous athletes.
 But it's really the teachers they see every day who influence the adults they will become by modeling positive behavior, good choices, and a caring approach to life.

 A good school often forms the center of a community, where students and their families come together to learn, share resources, and invest in their children.
 Teachers are the backbone of this community, creating the classroom and extracurricular experiences around which everything revolves.